 - Pilot Migration

-When moving from local Exchange Servers, it’s recommended we go with a pilot migration program.
-A Pilot Migration is a process in which few test mailboxes are created and loaded with messages, calendars, contacts, and tasks to test the migration plan and its result.
-You can replicate the test mailboxes with the kind and amount of data the original mailboxes have for measuring accurate results.
-This program gives an opportunity to discover post-migration issues.
+It is recommended to use a pilot migration programme when migrating from local Exchange Servers.
+A Pilot Migration is a process that involves creating a few test mailboxes and populating them with messages, calendars, contacts, and tasks in order to test the migration plan and its outcome.
+For accurate results, replicate the test mailboxes with the same type and amount of data as the original mailboxes.
+This programme provides an opportunity to learn about post-migration issues.

 - The Migration and its Types

 This step involves the actual migration of mailboxes to Office 365.
 There are 3 types of Microsoft Exchange to Office 365 migration:

 This is suitable for small and mid-sized businesses.
 Under this type, contents of user mailboxes are migrated to Office 365 in a course of a couple of weeks or less.
 It is also known as Express Migration.
 There are several pre-requisites to be followed when performing the Express migration.

 Unlike Minimal Hybrid Migration, Full Hybrid is a longer-term migration that includes support for extra features, archiving, e-discovery, free/busy scheduling, multimedia, and also SharePoint integrations.

 This type of hybrid migration is used, when a non-exchange to Office 365 is performed.
 It is typically used when there’s no compatibility between the existing environment and Office 365.
 In this case, manual import and export processes are carried out.